Prince Harry Honors Late Queen Elizabeth in Touching Tribute

 "Thank you for your commitment to service," Harry wrote.
 "Thank you for your sound advice.
 Thank you for your infectious smile.
 We, too, smile knowing that you and grandpa are reunited now, and both together in peace."

-News of The Queen's death came on Thursday in a statement from Buckingham Palace, which read, "The Queen died peacefully at Balmoral this afternoon.
+News of the queen's death came on Thursday in a statement from Buckingham Palace, which read, "The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow."
+She was 96 years old.

-On Saturday, Harry and Meghan reunited with Prince William and Kate Middleton outside of Windsor Castle where they viewed floral tributes to the Queen despite an ongoing rift between the brothers.
-Following the outing, ET learned that William reached out to Harry shortly before the outing, asking if he and Meghan would like to join him and Kate.
+On Saturday, Harry and Meghan reunited with Prince William and Kate Middleton outside of Windsor Castle, where they viewed floral tributes to the queen.
+ET learned that, despite a rift between the brothers, William reached out to Harry shortly before the outing, asking if he and Meghan would like to join him and Kate.

 A source told ET that William thought it was an important show of unity during a very difficult time for the royal family.